dmbrownlee/demo/rhcsa/labfiles/chapter6/lab6-1.md

-# lab6-1: Users and Group Management
+# lab6-1: User and Group Management
 ## Sorry, this lab has not be reviewed recently and may contain outdated material, spelling and grammar errors, and/or poor markdown formatting.

 ![Image of construction sign](../images/ConstructionSign.png)